-Given that it has become something of a punchline for boring and uneventful games, it’s difficult to grapple with the impact Myst had on the industry.
+Given that it has become something of a punchline for boring and uneventful games, it can be difficult to acknowledge the impact Myst had on the industry.
 Myst wasn’t the first CD-ROM game, nor the first point-and-click adventure game (even from that year – Return to Zork and The Journeyman Project beat it to the punch).
-By far, though, it was the prettiest, the most immersive, and the most technically stable given all the music and video flying around, and it hit at exactly the right moment.
+It was the most accomplished, though, and the most technically stable given all the music and video flying around, and it hit at exactly the right moment.

 Rolling Stone declared Myst to be “a breakthrough” and “as close to virtual reality as we’ve come.”
 The Village Voice went as far as calling it “one of those works that irrevocably changes the parameters of an artform, multimedia’s equivalent of Don Quixote or Sgt.
 Pepper’s.”

-Myst is the game that got people thinking in terms of “worlds” instead of “stages.”
-Many people blame it for the death of the adventure genre, kicking off a deluge of abstract and uninteresting puzzle games that removed the essential human character from a format that depended so heavily on interaction.
-But Myst also taught the game industry not to be afraid of unconventional storytelling and open-endedness.
+Myst got people thinking in terms of places instead of stages.
+There’s a popular refrain that Myst led the adventure game genre astray, kicking off a deluge of abstract, unengaging puzzle box games that removed characters from a format dependent on interaction and dialogue.
+But Myst also proved the merits of open-ended, environmental storytelling interlocked.
 It was okay to make an experience, even if people considered it more of a slide show than a game.